Joyful Recommendations

 Music

-The music of Dolly Parton (1956 to present)
+The music of Dolly Parton (1956-Present)

 In Season 2, Episode 11, returning guest Nicki Vander Meulen recommended the heartwarming, trendsetting, and transcendent music of Dolly Parton!
 The music is great, but so is the philanthropic work that Dolly Parton does, particularly her literacy program: Dolly Parton’s Imagination Library.